apache/trafficserver/doc/admin/session-protocol.en.rst

    specific language governing permissions and limitations under the License.

-Traffic Server supports some session level protocols in place of, or on top of.
+Traffic Server supports some session level protocols in place of, or on top of HTTP.
- HTTP.
 These can be provided by a plugin (see :ref:`new-protocol-plugins`) or be one that is supported directly by Traffic Server.
 The `SPDY <http://www.chromium.org/spdy>`_ protocol is the only one currently supported, but it is planned to support HTTP 2 when that is finalized.